-SEPTEMBER 2016 GALLERY GUIDE
+DECEMBER 2016 GALLERY GUIDE

-Drury Pool Art Center Gallery, 940 N. Clay St., returns to the Walk in September with Mid-Century to New Millennium Prints: A Print Collection with an opening reception beginning at 4 p.m.
+Drury Pool Art Center Gallery, 940 N. Clay St., presents the Best of the Midwest High School Competitive Exhibition with an Early Bird reception 4-7 p.m.
 (417) 873-7263 www.drury.edu/pacgallery Open 9 a.m.-5 p.m.
 M, T, W, F; 9 a.m.-7 p.m.
 Th; 4-7 p.m.
 First Fridays Note: Drury Pool Art Center Gallery is an Early Bird Art Walk location: its reception begins at 4 and ends at 7 p.m.

 Equality Healthcare, 420 W. College, Ste.
 100, presents Featured Artists Marty Goodnight, Stephanie Cramer and T.D.
-Scott in September.
+Scott in December.
 (417) 633-7020 www.equality.healthcare Open 8 a.m.-5 p.m.
-M-Fri Note: Equality Healthcare is an Early Bird Art Walk location: its reception begins at 5 p.m.
+M-Fri Note: Equality Healthcare is an Early Bird Art Walk location: its reception runs 5-8 p.m.

 European Café by Sweet Couture, 207 Park Central East, a proud Art Walk sponsor, invites you to enjoy its regular displays of local art and wildly creative edibles. www.417EuropeanCafe.com (417) 942-5055 Open 7:30 a.m.-9 p.m.
 M-Th, 9 a.m.-11 p.m.
 F & Sat Note: European Café is a Night Owl Art Walk location: open until 11 p.m.